 CAPE CANAVERAL, Fla.
-(AP) -- Scientists have uncovered a vast ocean beneath the icy surface of a Saturn moon.
+(AP) -- Scientists have uncovered a vast ocean beneath the icy surface of Saturn's little moon Enceladus.

-Italian and American researchers made the discovery using Cassini.
-The NASA-European spacecraft is still exploring Saturn and its rings some 17 years after its launch from Cape Canaveral.
+Italian and American researchers made the discovery using Cassini, a NASA-European spacecraft still exploring Saturn and its rings 17 years after its launch from Cape Canaveral.
 Their findings were announced Thursday.

-Cassini previously detected a plume streaming from cracks in the south polar region.
-Scientists suspected these jets of salty water vapor and ice -- containing some light organic molecules like methane -- might come from a subsurface sea.
+Back in 2005, Cassini detected a plume streaming from cracks in the south polar region.
+Scientists suspected these jets of salty water vapor and ice -- containing some light organic molecules like methane -- might come from a subsurface ocean.
 On Thursday, they confirmed its presence.
 Their findings appear in the journal Science.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.